davidyell/Learning-Express-MTG-Api/README.md

  - [ ] Validator for alternative build formats than Constructed / Standard
  - [ ] Enhance validation for multi-colour cards
  - [ ] Validate decks for legality
+ - [ ] Github workflow to run tests against PRs

+ ## License

+MTG Deck Building API
+Copyright (C) 2022 David Yell <neon1024@gmail.com>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.